telliott99/MyJava/part1/debug.rst

     1 error
     >

-When debugging, I would suggest that you:
+Debugging is an essential feature of programming, and it's important to adopt good practices:

     - always read the error message very carefully
-    - if there are multiple errors, fix only one (usually number one), then retest
+    - if there are multiple errors, fix only one (usually the first), then retest
-    - if in doubt, insert extra print statements
+    - when in doubt, insert extra print statements to report the values of variables

 This last approach has a disparaging label:  "caveman" debugging.
-But for simple programs, it can be as fast as using a real debugger, which is a relatively complicated program that can analyze your program and help you find bugs.
+But for simple programs, it can be as fast as using a real debugger, which is a relatively complicated program that can analyze your program and help to find bugs.

 Do not be overwhelmed if there are dozens of errors listed by the compiler.
 This can often be the result of a single mistake.

-Build programs in small increments.
+It is very important to build programs in small increments.
 Write a short piece of code that works, test it, and only after it works, add a little bit more.
 Move forward from the known to the unknown.
 Finally, if everything looks correct but there is still an error, find an example on the web and see what's different.
 StackOverflow is filled with great analysis.
 With experience the official documentation will become helpful.

+Footnote:

+(skip this section on first reading, you may find it interesting with more experience)

-Footnote:  while working on this section on a different computer, I found a weird bug.
+While working on this section on a different computer, I found a weird bug.
 The filename for the test code used ``Hello.java``:

 .. sourcecode:: java